-Welcome to the Rebellious Lawyering Conference* – celebrating 25 years!
+Welcome to the Rebellious Lawyering Conference!

 RebLaw is the largest student-run public interest conference in the United States.
-The 2019 conference will be held on Friday, Feb.
-15, and Saturday, Feb.
-16 at Yale Law School in New Haven, Connecticut.
+The 2020 conference will be held on Friday, Feb.
+14, and Saturday, Feb.
+15 at Yale Law School in New Haven, Connecticut.

 Every year the conference brings together practitioners, law students, and community activists from around the country to discuss innovative, progressive approaches to law and social change.
 The conference, grounded in the spirit of Gerald Lopez’s Rebellious Lawyering, seeks to build a community of law students, practitioners, and activists seeking to work in the service of social change movements and to challenge hierarchies of race, wealth, gender, and expertise within legal practice and education.